IN THIS GUIDE

-If you have squirrels in your garden, they may sometimes dig up and eat your bulbs.
+If you have squirrels or cats in your garden, they may sometimes dig up and eat your bulbs.

-Sometimes, squirrels can be a bit of a pest.
-If you have squirrels around, one solution to consider is using a piece of mesh to cover over the top of the pots containing bulbs to keep them safe.
+If you have cats or squirrels around, one solution to consider is using a piece of mesh to cover over the top of the pots containing bulbs to keep them safe.

 This mesh should then be removed in the spring once your plants start to emerge from the soil.

 As you can see from the above, planting bulbs in pots is very straightforward, and you don’t have to be very green-fingered to give it a go.